Faq’s

-We currently accept credit card, cash, check, PayPal, and Venmo
+We accept ACH, credit card, wire, cash, check, PayPal, and Venmo

-We collect half up front and half when it’s completed.
+For regular Heritage Films, we collect a $500 deposit and then the balance when it’s completed.
 Once we secure the deposit, the entire process can take from five to twelve weeks, so there is a good amount of time between payments.
+Signature films are priced according to the scope and scale of the project and general entail a 10% deposit with balance payments in thirds.

 You will receive a welcome kit in your email.
 This kit explains the process, helps you get started on gathering pictures and documents, and has the links to the questionnaires we need filled out.
 Our coordinator will contact you about scheduling the production day and we are off and running!

 Absolutely.
 We wouldn’t be in business if we didn’t!
 With every film we do, we don’t stop until it’s right.
-So we can provide you with as many references as you would like to visit with.
+So we can provide you with as many references as you would like.

 Preparing for the Shoot